 -- Step 12.)
 Upon connecting, we will ask if your Proctor is physically present in the room.

 -- Step 13.)
 After we see your Proctor on camera, we will do a quick verification of their credentials on camera.
 From there, we will give you some information prior to going into your exam room.
 Please pay attention to the information being presented at that time.

 -- Step 14.)
 Upon being presented with the necessary information pertinent to your examination, you will go into your exam breakout room.

 -- Step 15.)
-Once in your exam breakout room, you will be given instructions on the physical placement of your proctor, showing ID, scratch paper and calculator (as necessary).
-The Lead VE will also perform a more thorough check and verification of your Proctor's credentials as part of the exam room setup.
+Once in your exam breakout room, you will be given instructions on setting up your cameras, showing ID, scratch paper and calculator (as necessary).
+Make sure you have an accepted form of ID on exam day.
+More information on what ID we accept can be found by going HERE.
 The Lead VE will cover our "rules of the road" and then your exam will begin.

 -- Step 16.)
 After finishing your exam, it will be graded.
 If you fail and are close to passing, it will be up to the Lead VE to authorize a retest.
 If a retest is not granted, you will have to register and test again at another time.
 If you passed, your results will be certified and your CSCE will be made available shortly thereafter.

 -- Step 17.)
 After you have collected your CSCE, we may be available to answer any questions you have regarding amateur radio or potential study for the next class of license, if desired.
 We will also give you pointers on how to reach us after you depart the exam session.

 -- Step 18.)
 Once you have departed and after the exam session is closed, we will send you a post-session email with some links of information.
 Please check your junk or spam folder, as it may not appear in your inbox.
 Your application will be forwarded to the VEC for processing.